Special Master; Special Discovery Master

 Having filed many motions to compel. or defending others, Marc Mayerson has a good sense of what clients and the court will think.
 Marc also has extensive knowledge of the law of discovery and privilege, and if one side is not playing "cricket" with the other, then Marc's background as a fellow-litigator and law professor naturally will produce didactic rulings that the parties would be well advised to consider moving forward.
 He has seen most kinds of discovery and pretrial disputes over the past nearly thirty years in private practice.

 While retaining the firm as Special Discover Master makes most sense the the District, Maryland, and Virginia area, hearings can easily be scheduled in major centers where lawyers are, clients are, or case is.
-Also, we believe we can have effective hearings long-distance via Skype or WebEx or Citrix.
-So, the situs of the court is not a major impediment to The Mayerson firm PLLC's being retained on the case, with your judge's permission.
+As arbitrator, Marc Mayerson has experience conducting hearings using video-conference platforms.
+So, the situs of the court is not an impediment to The Mayerson firm PLLC's being retained on the case, with your judge's permission.